SwedbankPay/developer.swedbankpay.com/payments/credit-account/redirect.md

 {% include alert.html type="info"
                       icon="info"
-                      body="Swedbank Pay Credit Account is only available as a payment instrument in Swedbank Pay Checkout and Sweden at the moment." %}
+                      body="Swedbank Pay Credit Account is only available as a payment instrument for swedish merchants." %}

 ## Introduction